dlt-hub/vibe-hub/salesforce_data/salesforce_data-docs.md

     ```prompt
     Please generate a REST API Source for Salesforce API, as specified in @salesforce_data-docs.yaml
-    Start with endpoints "projects" and "runs" and skip incremental loading for now.
+    Start with endpoints "campaign_member" and "contact" and skip incremental loading for now.
     Place the code in salesforce_data_pipeline.py and name the pipeline salesforce_data_pipeline.
     If the file exists, use it as a starting point.
     Do not add or modify any other files.